 Fires destroy lives, livelihoods, and businesses.
 There are hundreds of thousands every year.
-It is estimated that France alone numbers between 250,000 and 300,000.
-They claim around 400 lives and 10,000 casualties.
+It is estimated that France alone reports 200,000 fires in dwellings per year.
+They claim around 300 lives and more than 15,000 casualties.
 Statistics over the world tell the same story in countries that record and analyze fires.

-Electrics – the main cause of home fires
+Electricity – the main cause of apartment fires

-Worldwide, electrics are the cause of 25% of all fires – and 80% of fires in dwellings in both apartment blocks and houses.
+Worldwide, electricity is the cause of 25% of all fires – and 80% of fires in dwellings in both apartment blocks and houses.
 In fact, electrical fires kill three times more than electrocution.
-Dwelling fires in the UK in 2011-2012 accounted for nearly 300 fatalities and over 11,000 injuries.
+Dwelling fires in the UK accounted for nearly 300 fatalities and over 11,000 injuries.

 Yet there is far less awareness of electrical fires than of electrocution.

 Short circuits, overloads, and ground fault currents are widely known to trigger fires.
 Circuit breakers help prevent overload or short circuits in home installations from turning into fires.
 Similarly, 300-mA-rated residual current devices prevent ground fault currents from heating and igniting construction materials.